Can Someone Drive My Car If They Are Not on My Insurance?

 - Those individuals who operate your vehicle occasionally

-Anyone who drivers your car on a regular basis and resides in your household – such as a child – must be listed on your auto insurance.
+Anyone who drives your car on a regular basis and resides in your household – such as a child – must be listed on your auto insurance.
 Since your spouse, your son, your daughter, or anyone else that lives with you must be listed on your policy, they will be covered by it.
 Anyone who borrows your car once in a while and does not reside in your household – a friend, a relative who does not live in your house, or a babysitter – will also be covered by your auto insurance policy.

 For instance, if a friend of the family drives your car every so often and is not a listed driver on your auto insurance policy, she would be considered an occasional driver and would likely be covered by your insurance while operating your vehicle.
 However, if a child who resides in your household drives your car on a regular basis and is not listed on your insurance, he may not be covered.

 Permission is Key

 Generally, as long as you grant permission to another driver to operate your vehicle, that driver will be covered by your policy.
 It can be written, verbal, or implied permission, but that permission must be granted.
 Additionally, the driver must not reside at your residence and must only operate your vehicle on an occasional basis.
-If someone drivers your car without your permission, however, that individual will likely not be covered by your policy.
+If someone drives your car without your permission, however, that individual will likely not be covered by your policy.

 For instance, if you allow an out-of-town family member drive your car to run errands, she will be likely be covered by your auto insurance policy.
 However, if that family member drives your car across state lines without your consent, she probably won’t be covered by your insurance, as you did not grant permission for your vehicle to be used in such a manner.